 Most of the time, “pancreatic cancer” means pancreatic ductal adenocarcinoma — cancer that begins in the small tubes (ducts) inside the pancreas.
 A different type of cancer called a neuroendocrine tumor (NET) can also affect the pancreas.

-Seattle Cancer Care Alliance (SCCA) offers comprehensive treatment for pancreatic cancer and pancreatic NETs from a team of experts who specialize in gastrointestinal cancers.
+Seattle Cancer Care Alliance (SCCA) offers comprehensive treatment for pancreatic cancer and NETs from a team of experts who specialize in gastrointestinal cancers.
+This page is about pancreatic cancer.
+To learn more about NETs, visit our dedicated NET section.

 What is pancreatic cancer?